FurryLord/Capstone_project/content/docs/Groups/DiagnoQuest.md

 3- Access to Specialized Doctors: Patients with specific medical conditions or rare diseases can benefit from the platform's personalized doctor recommendations.
 By considering the preliminary diagnosis and the user's location, the platform connects them with doctors who specialize in their specific condition, ensuring they receive the most relevant and appropriate care.

+{{< hint danger >}}
+**Feedback**

+I liked how you clarify the benefits, but even with AI, I think that doctors must give final treatments.
+How will your app replace them?
+Or will you work closely with them.
+It’s a bit unclear.

+> surpassing traditional symptom checkers.

+This is very bold to say.
+Your app will be better than doctors' check up?
+How will you test this?

+>Symptom Validation

+If there is a mismatch, who should be the correct one your app or the doctor?

+_Feedback by Moofiy_
+{{< /hint >}}

 ## Lean Startup Questionnaire